This page covers books

 publisher dropped the last 't' off his name on the Merlin

-If you want to discuss these books, we suggest you join our CB&M newslist on YAHOO GROUPS.
+If you want to discuss these and other series books, we suggest you join our COLLECTING BOOKS and MAGAZINES FACEBOOK GROUP.

 Kemlo and his friends live on Satellite Belt K, a giant wheel spinning in orbit around Earth.
 The boys, born in space, require no helmets and thus can't survive in any type of atmosphere without special apparatus.
 This series of books was, and is, unique for that reason.
 E C Eliott also wrote two TAS books, set in Australia on the Woomera rocket range.
 Famous EAGLE artist, A Bruce Cornwell, illustrated both TA books and most of the KEMLO books, up until at least ZOMBIE MEN.
 SPACE INVADERS was illustrated by George Craig, although by then the lovely coloured frontispiece had been replaced by a B/W line drawing.